 Schloss Neuschwanstein Castle is closed on December 24, 25, and 31, January 1, and Faschingsdienstag (Mardi Gras).
 Schloss Hohenschwangau is usually only closed on December 24 and January 1.

-Both Schloss Neuschwanstein and Schloss Hohenschwangau can only be seen on guided tours.
-These tours take 20 to 35 minutes each.
-These guided tours Schloss Neuschwanstein and Schloss Hohenschwangau are available in English or German while audio guides are available in Japanese, Chinese (Mandarin), Italian, Spanish, French, Russian, Polish, Slovenian, and Czech.
+Both Schloss Neuschwanstein and Schloss Hohenschwangau may only be seen on guided tours.
+These tours take 30 to 45 minutes each.
+These guided tours of Schloss Neuschwanstein and Schloss Hohenschwangau are available in English or German while audio guides are available in Japanese, Chinese (Mandarin), Italian, Spanish, French, Russian, Polish, Slovenian, and Czech.

 The Disney-like Schloss Neuschwanstein is for many a highlight of a visit to Bavaria and indeed Germany.
-Hohenschwangau Castle is less popular but played a major role in inspiring Mad King Ludwig to built Schloss Neuschwanstein.
+Hohenschwangau Castle is less popular but played a major role in inspiring Mad King Ludwig to build Schloss Neuschwanstein.
 Transportation to Schloss Neuschwanstein is easy on public transportation from Munich while drivers and some tours make it possible to see Schloss Linderhof on the same day.
-Similarly, day-trip tours, e.g. Get Your Guide, offer excursions that include both Schloss Neuschwanstein and Schloss Linderhof or other sights on the same day, while Klook includes top en route at Oberammergau and Linderhof, or Oberammergau and the Wieskirche.
+Similarly, day-trip tours offer excursions that include both Schloss Neuschwanstein and Schloss Linderhof or other sights on the same day, such as stops en route at the magnificent UNESCO World Cultural Heritage listed Rococo Wieskirche, Ettal, and Oberammergau.

 More on King Ludwig’s Castles and Palaces